BabuJ21/University_admission_prediction_model/README.md

-University admission prediction model
+#University admission prediction model:
 Build a Model which is able to predict chances of students to get the admission from the university using Admission_prediction dataset.

-Description of dataset
+#Description of dataset:
 The dataset contains several parameters which are considered important during the application for Masters Programs.
 The parameters included are :

 GRE Scores ( out of 340 )